Canada's Universal Health Care System Should Fund In-vitro Fertilization

 A cooperative, coordinated approach across the country is needed to improve health for Canadian women attempting to conceive with in vitro fertilization and the children who are the fruits of this technology.

-*News Release by Canadian Medical Association Journal: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+(i)Source/Reference: Canadian Medical Association Journal.
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity or length.